Myth 1: Debt Counsellors Can’t Be Trusted to Help You with Your Debt

 - Tell the harassing creditor to rather contact DebtSafe

-- Contact your Relationship Manager with the details you documented and ask him/her to open an Incident Report.
+- Contact a DebtSafe Debt Counsellor with the details you documented and ask them to open an Incident Report.

 - Carry on.
 DebtSafe will take care of the rest and make sure your creditors are reminded of your rights.